-Interfaces for Empathy (IfE) is an interdisciplinary art and science action tank that facilitates, studies and fosters everyday activism and ecological thinking through empathic methods.
-The action tank at the moment includes artist Mari Keski-Korsu, researcher Maarit Laihonen and curator Petri Ruikka.
-Read more about the work and the activities over the years at website http://www.ifempathy.net
+Interfaces for Empathy (IfE) was an interdisciplinary art and science action tank that facilitated, studied and fostered everyday activism and ecological thinking through empathic methods.
+The action tank included artist Mari Keski-Korsu, researcher Maarit Laihonen and curator Petri Ruikka.

 – Researches and develops empathic methodologies and tools for collaborative and collective intelligence, ecosystem understanding, action and co-creation